You’re at sports practice or you suffer a nasty fall — and you think you’ve twisted your wrist.

 After you’ve secured your injury, visit a UPMC Urgent Care location near you to have it fully examined.

-Key Points to Remember When Wrapping a Wrist Sprain
+Key Points to Remember When Wrapping a Sprain

 Keep these important tips in mind when wrapping a wrist sprain:

-- Check and see if you can move your fingers comfortably.
+- Check to make sure you can move your fingers comfortably.
 If you find the wrap is too tight and causes your fingers to tingle or go numb, unwrap the bandage and start over.

 - Make sure the wrap is taut to provide support.